Structured interviews help you find top sales performers…

 “Tell me about a time you faced a significant obstacle at work.
 What was that obstacle?
 How did you confront it?”

 Situational (what would you do if)

-Prior to the interview, give each applicant a description of a target account or market.
-Ask them to develop a strategy for how they would approach the account or market if they were hired.
+Before the interview, give each applicant a description of a target account or market.
+Ask them to develop a strategy for how they would approach the account or market if hired.

 Motivational (why do you do that)